 This study gives an overview on development of a climate database which is used to reduce the climate impact of meals served in the public sector in Sweden.
 This database is used by about 20 municipalities across Sweden to provide the public sector with information on their meal planning and how different ingredients and dishes affect the climate.
-Knowledge of raw materials' impact on the climate have long existed, but integrating such data in meal planning tool enables the food service sector to compare alternative ingredients while planning a meal not only based on nutrition and cost but also considering climate change.
+Knowledge of raw materials' impact on the climate have long existed, but integrating such data in a meal planning tool enables the food service sector to compare alternative ingredients while planning a meal not only based on nutrition and cost but also considering climate change - a possibility to simultaneously steer towards health and environmental objectives.

 The results provide the potential of reducing the climate impact of an average meal by about 20%.
-Given the total amount of ca. 3 million public meals served each day in Sweden, use of this integrated tool can help reducing the climate impact with more than 700 tonnes of CO2-eq per day.
+Given the total amount of ca. 3 million public meals served each day in Sweden, use of this integrated tool can help reduce the climate impact with more than 700 tonnes of CO_2 -eq per day.
 The tool is also of interest for companies and restaurants in the ready meal sector.

 Besides its direct contribution in reducing climate impact, a good knowledge of the meal contribution to climate change provides better conditions for the decision makers at different levels to set the correct objectives and priorities in the improvement process.
-Important elements in success of all environmental work, is communication and cooperation with all stakeholders engaged i.e. teachers, meal consumers, health professionals, parents, politicians.
-For this purpose different communication mechanism are required in approaching different beneficiaries including individual consumers, decision makers and politicians as well as educators and coachers working with the subject.
+Important elements in the success of all environmental work are communication and cooperation with all stakeholders engaged, i.e. teachers, meal consumers, health professionals, parents, politicians.
+For this purpose, different communication mechanisms are required in approaching different beneficiaries including individual consumers, decision makers and politicians as well as educators and coachers working with the subject.

 Another important issue is the complementary aspect of sustainable food consumption and sustainable food production when it comes to managing demand and motivating climate conscious food products.
-Use of this tool will incentivize food producers supplying meal ingredients to the public kitchens to improve their production.
-As an example, SP FB has started a joint project with the meat processing industry to provide a documented plan to build up the producers skills on the climate impact of their production widely within the company, and to communicate such knowledge with external stakeholders including a dialogue with their meat suppliers to ensure that they work with continuous improvements in primary production.
+Use of this tool will strengthen the dialogue between consumers and producers and incentivize food producers supplying meal ingredients to the public kitchens to improve their production.
+As an example, SP FB has started discussions with the meat processing industry to provide a documented plan to build up the producers skills on the climate impact of their production on a wide scale within the company, and to communicate such knowledge to external stakeholders including a dialogue with their meat suppliers to ensure that they work with continuous improvements in primary production.
 Other objectives are to replace part of the meat content with vegetable raw materials, reduce energy used in production, use of renewable energy sources as well as food waste prevention in their production processes.
-The latter, food waste prevention, is identified to be another major contributor to reducing climate impact of food not only in the production stage but also at the consumption level in canteens.
+The latter, food waste prevention, is identified as another major contributor to reducing the climate impact of food not only in the production stage but also at the consumption level in canteens.